Skip to main content

 Lead reporting should connect captured interest to qualified opportunities, customers, revenue, retention, or other business outcomes.

-Without outcome tracking, lead generation can look successful while the business pipeline remains weak.
+Without outcome tracking, lead generation can look successful while the actual business pipeline remains weak.

 Final Thoughts

-A strong lead system connects lead generation, capture, qualification, scoring, routing, nurturing, CRM management, analytics, and business outcomes.
+Strong lead management connects capture, qualification, prioritization, routing, nurturing, CRM structure, analytics, and business outcomes.

 Frequently Asked Questions